Summer School HISSEMA

 Facts

-When June 11th - July 15th, 2024 Where At the Faculty of Economics and Management of Leibniz Universität Hannover.
+When June 15th - July 17th, 2026 Where At the Faculty of Economics and Management of Leibniz University Hannover.
 Hannover is a medium-sized city in the north of Germany, not far from Berlin or Hamburg.
 Programme HISSEMA offers lectures in International Management and Business Administration with topics such as the German Economy, its integration into the European Union and the World Economy.
 The program is supplemented by lectures on the “German Culture, Business and Language”.

 Local HISSEMA students will be assigned to the international students on the first day of arrival in Germany.

-Requirements Students admitted to this program must be in at least their second year of study and majoring in Business or Economics.
+Requirements Students admitted to this programme must be in at least their second year of undergraduate study, majoring in Business or Economics or a related discipline.

 Courses